PaulaRamiro/NpAUREO/Example.md

 grep "ILLUMINA" SAMN03255442.numbers | grep "PAIRED" > filtered_SAMN03255442.numbers

 ```
-Now, by using the "Run" column, we can download the reads for each assembly with fasterq-dump:
+Now, by using the "Run" column, we can download the reads for each assembly with **SRA.toolkit v2.11.3**:

 ```diff